YottaDB/YDBDoc/ProgGuide/commands.rst

 * Auto-relink provides the convenience of automatically running the current routine under most conditions.
 When combined with VIEW "LINK":"RECURSIVE", auto-relink automatically relinks routines even when they are active and available in the current stack.
 While it is possible to run auto-relink without VIEW "LINK":"RECURSIVE", routines currently active in a stack do not auto-relink and, if explicitly ZLINK'd, induce a LOADRUNNING error until they complete or are removed from the stack.
 * Use of auto-relink loads routine object files into the shared memory.
 Therefore, the use of a given routine by multiple processes results in significant memory savings (one copy per system instead of one copy per user).
 This is analogous to the memory sharing from using shared object libraries, but allows dynamic updates, where shared libraries do not.
 * When combined with routines explicitly compiled with the -embed_source option or auto-compiled with $ZCOMPILE set to "-embed_source", auto-relink may improve the performance of $TEXT() and ZPRINT as they access source code from shared memory instead of the disk.
-* When $gtm_autorelink_keeprtn is defined and TRUE, applications that frequently invoke YottaDB routines in short running processes (such as those over interfaces like CGI) may give better performance because it keeps routines in shared memory so that they can be reused when short running processes need them.
+* When $ydb_autorelink_keeprtn is defined and TRUE, applications that frequently invoke YottaDB routines in short running processes (such as those over interfaces like CGI) may give better performance because it keeps routines in shared memory so that they can be reused when short running processes need them.

 The use and setup of the auto-relink facility depends upon the requirements.
 Here is an example:

 .. parsed-literal::
    $ ydb
    YDB>w $zroutines
-   /home/jdoe/.yottadb/r1.20_x86_64/o*(/home/jdoe/.yottadb/r1.20_x86_64/r /home/jdoe/.yottadb/r) /usr/local/lib/yottadb/r1.20/plugin/o/_POSIX.so /usr/local/lib/yottadb/r1.20/plugin/o(/usr/local/lib/yottadb/r1.20/plugin/r) /usr/local/lib/yottadb/r1.20/libgtmutil.so /usr/local/lib/yottadb/r1.20
+   /home/jdoe/.yottadb/r1.20_x86_64/o*(/home/jdoe/.yottadb/r1.20_x86_64/r /home/jdoe/.yottadb/r) /usr/local/lib/yottadb/r1.20_x86_64/plugin/o/_POSIX.so /usr/local/lib/yottadb/r1.20_x86_64/plugin/o(/usr/local/lib/yottadb/r1.20_x86_64/plugin/r) /usr/local/lib/yottadb/r1.20_x86_64/libyottadbutil.so /usr/local/lib/yottadb/r1.20

 In $ZROUTINES, the \*-suffix after the object directory enables the auto-relink facility.
 By default, the ydb/ydb_env_set scripts that are available as part of YottaDB distribution on sourceforge.net have auto-relink enabled.